pyrmont/articles.inqk.net/_posts/2018-03-02-netgear-openvpn-keys.md

 tags: []
 ---

-### **Update**: Since this post was written, Netgear has released updated firmware for [certain models][ngf] (including the R7000) that addresses the problem of MD5-signed certificates.
-I haven't used this firmware but others report it working.
+**_Since this post was written, Netgear has released updated firmware for [certain models][ngf] (including the R7000) that addresses the problem of MD5-signed certificates.
+I haven't used this firmware but others report it working._**

 [ngf]: https://community.netgear.com/t5/Nighthawk-WiFi-Routers/MD5-Signed-Certificate-Warning-with-OpenVPN-on-iOS/m-p/1583028#M94691

 OpenVPN's iOS app recently started displaying the following warning for OpenVPN certificates signed with the MD5 algorithm: